ByronKrauskopf/ML_Movie_Recommendations_Systems/Draft_README.md

 - we can frame our steps from start to finish with checkboxes here

 # Communications Protocol
-- all communications on Slack
-- team members should check Slack at least once per day for any cruitical communications
+For this project all communications will be done via Slack for messaging, and Zoom for meetings.
+Team members should check Slack at least once per day for any critical messages.
+Team meetings will occur 3 times a week on Tuesdays and Thursdays during class hours, and Saturday afternoons.
+Additional meetings can be scheduled through Slack as needed.
-- meet Tues and Thurs (class hours), Sat (hours tbd)
-- other meetings scheduled on an as needed basis

 # Contributing
 Douglas Oliveira